It's common for people with Parkinson’s to get depression but not everyone with the condition will experience it.

 - difficulty concentrating

-- low energy and tiredness
+- low energy and feelings of tiredness

 - a loss of appetite, usually connected with weight loss